njgeorge000158/Charity-Funding-Analysis-with-Neural-Networks-using-TensorFlow/logs/README.md

-This folder includes the log files for the IPython notebooks, charity_binning_optimization.ipynb, charity_hyperparameters_optimization.ipynb, and charity.ipynb: the IPython Notebooks generate these files in Log Mode (see README.TECHNICAL.md).
+This folder includes the log files for the IPython notebooks, charity.ipynb, charity_binning_optimization.ipynb, and charity_hyperparameters_optimization.ipynb: the IPython Notebooks generate these files in Log Mode (see README.TECHNICAL.md).

 ----